 How I wish this were true, but love does not solve everything.

 I love them.
 Oh, do I love them.
 It’s indescribable how much I love each of my children.
-We are very close as well (if you are reading this, you probably have children and you probably get it).
+We are very close as well.
 They are my children just as much as the child who arrived by birth is my child.
-Nothing can ever separate us, so strong is our love for one another.
+It feels like nothing can ever separate us, so strong is our love for one another.

 All that love doesn’t prevent my daughter and son from wishing they matched their little sister and parents, no matter how much they love their brown skin and tightly curled hair and no matter how much their little sister wants to look just like them.